 - The criterion for the termination of the cyber-related sanctions (Sections 103–105) would require that the President certify to the appropriate congressional committees that the Russian Government has ceased cyberattacks against U.S. entities.

 - The criterion for termination of the sanctions targeting Russian aggression (Sections 206–213) would require that the President certify to the appropriate congressional committees that the Russian Government has (1) ceased ordering, controlling, or otherwise directing, supporting, or financing significant acts intended to undermine the peace, security, stability, sovereignty, or territorial integrity of Ukraine, including through an agreement between the appropriate parties and (2) halted military operations in Syria.

 It is not clear, at this time, whether the Counteracting Russian Hostilities Act of 2017 will be enacted in its present form or otherwise, but the Bill is the strongest statement to date of a bipartisan Congressional effort to use sanctions to chill transactions with large portions of the Russian economy and to restrict the President’s ability to revoke these sanctions.
 It also bears noting that the President may not comply faithfully, or at least comply as intended by Congress, with the requirements of the Bill.
 Even if it is not enacted, the Bill provides important insight into sanctions that could be expected to be imposed if relations with Russia continue to deteriorate.

-Jim Slear, Robert Shapiro, Tyler Black and Devin Sefton are attorneys in Thompson Coburn's International Commerce practice.
+Jim Slear, Robert Shapiro, and Tyler Black are attorneys in Thompson Coburn's International Commerce practice.